Skip to content

 IT Technical Specialist

 Chinmay graduated from Rutgers with Honors in Genetics, Evolutionary Anthropology, and Computational Genomics.
-Since joining the GEP staff in August 2019, Chinmay has focused on building the microPublication pipeline, reconciling gene models, training student reconcilers for the Pathways Project, and working closely with the GEP virtual TAs.
-He is developing his skillset to analyze data for the Pathways Project publications.
+Since joining the GEP staff in August 2019, Chinmay has focused on building the microPublication pipeline, reconciling gene models, training student reconcilers for the Pathways Project, and working closely with the GEP Virtual TAs.
+He is developing his skill set to analyze data for the Pathways Project publications.